Advanced-Programming-1402/First-Assignment-Warm-Up/README.md

    git clone <repository_url>
    ```

+2. Enable workflows in the `Actions` tab of your fork of the repository.
+This will allow GitHub to run the provided test cases.

 3. Complete the tasks given in each assignment.
 The details and requirements for each assignment can be found as a comment block over their respective methods.

 4. Once you have completed an assignment, commit your changes using the following commands: